 more than banish

-Thank you Lord, for your promise to take vengeance with flaming fire and permanently destroy evil when you return.
+Thank you, Lord, for the promise to take vengeance with flaming fire and permanently destroy evil when you return.